OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * We will send free hard copy of our book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) to the first 100 Contributors that have a Spring Cleaning Pull Request accepted.

-* A cleaner code base for the Maintainer
+* A cleaner code base for the Maintainer.

 # How does it work ?